acegiak/WhisperFollow/readme.txt

 = How do I add links? =

-You can add things to your blogroll using the links editor in the Wordpress admin section which is recommended.
+You can add things to your blogroll using the links editor in the Wordpress admin section.
-You can also add things using the quick add box at the bottom of the page.

 == Changelog ==

+= 1.4.0 =
+* Major Rejiggering to the interface.
+Now with fancy new infinite scrolling!
+* The metadata for reblogs etc has also changed to align with some vague indieweb conspiracy
+* now has plugin dependencies indieweb-custom-taxonomy and json-api so get those

 = 1.3.0 =
 * Many minor bugfixes